khu2712/Khuzaima-Portfolio-Projects/content/home/papers.md

 subtitle = ""

 [content]
   # Page type to display.
-E.g. project.
+  page_type = "project"  # We use "project" as the widget expects it for portfolio display

+  # Directory where the papers are stored
-  page_type = "papers"
+  folder = "papers"

+  # How many entries to show per page
+  count = 5

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.